lucrnz/site/content/blog/home-online.md

 ## Migrating my fediverse account to my VPS

+> **Update on this:** Unfortuantely, I broke my fedi setup and I decided to migrate to an operating Mastodon instance that I trust.
+If you are setting up Akkoma please chose the stable branch!

 Unfortunately, there is no magic way of doing it, I had to rely of my followers wanting to follow me back again.

 The only magic way works only if you use the Mastodon software, it can carry over all your followers.